-Here house & garden decoration editor gabby deeming has twisted them around the posts of this eighteenth-century spanish daybed.
+Here Interior 4 You decoration editor gabby deeming has twisted them around the posts of this eighteenth-century spanish daybed.
 Decking its canpoy with bushels of fir and multi-coloured baubles.

 Fix lengths of old fashioned crepe paper streamers to the cornice of the room then gently turn them clockwise to form loose neat twists.
 Keep twisting until you get to the bottom.
 Repeat with each length of streamer.
 They should hold their shape naturally.
 This method also looks lovely when the streamer is fixed to a central point in the ceiling and brought to

 the edges of the room.
 Twist the streamers as you go and make sure they are swagged slightly.
 You’ll end up with a circus tent like effect.

 For those who embrace colourful, kitsch decorating. decorations derived from traditional mexican and polish styles are prefect for maximalists.
 See also how to make crepe paper flowers.